Beazer Homes (BZH) Sees a More Significant Dip Than Broader Market: Some Facts to Know

-Analysts and investors alike will be keeping a close eye on the performance of Beazer Homes in its upcoming earnings disclosure.
-It is anticipated that the company will report an EPS of $0.70, marking a 12.5% fall compared to the same quarter of the previous year.
-Simultaneously, our latest consensus estimate expects the revenue to be $417.34 million, showing a 6.2% drop compared to the year-ago quarter.
+The investment community will be closely monitoring the performance of Beazer Homes in its forthcoming earnings report.
+The company's upcoming EPS is projected at $0.70, signifying a 12.5% drop compared to the same quarter of the previous year.
+Meanwhile, our latest consensus estimate is calling for revenue of $417.34 million, down 6.2% from the prior-year quarter.

-BZH's full-year Zacks Consensus Estimates are calling for earnings of $4.65 per share and revenue of $2.23 billion.
-These results would represent year-over-year changes of -9.88% and +0.89%, respectively.
+For the full year, the Zacks Consensus Estimates project earnings of $4.65 per share and a revenue of $2.23 billion, demonstrating changes of -9.88% and +0.89%, respectively, from the preceding year.

 Investors might also notice recent changes to analyst estimates for Beazer Homes.
-Such recent modifications usually signify the changing landscape of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+Consequently, upward revisions in estimates express analysts' positivity towards the company's business operations and its ability to generate profits.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate has remained steady.
-Beazer Homes presently features a Zacks Rank of #4 (Sell).
+Beazer Homes is holding a Zacks Rank of #4 (Sell) right now.

-Investors should also note Beazer Homes's current valuation metrics, including its Forward P/E ratio of 6.81.
-Its industry sports an average Forward P/E of 9.53, so one might conclude that Beazer Homes is trading at a discount comparatively.
+Digging into valuation, Beazer Homes currently has a Forward P/E ratio of 6.93.
+This denotes a discount relative to the industry's average Forward P/E of 9.72.

 The Building Products - Home Builders industry is part of the Construction sector.
-This group has a Zacks Industry Rank of 46, putting it in the top 19% of all 250+ industries.
+At present, this industry carries a Zacks Industry Rank of 13, placing it within the top 6% of over 250 industries.

 To follow BZH in the coming trading sessions, be sure to utilize Zacks.com.